filamentphp/support/docs/02-assets.md

 The `FilamentAsset` facade is used to register files into the asset system.
 These files may be sourced from anywhere in the filesystem, but are then copied into the `/public` directory of the application when the `php artisan filament:assets` command is run.
 By copying them into the `/public` directory for you, we can predictably load them in Blade views, and also ensure that third party packages are able to load their assets without having to worry about where they are located.

 Assets always have a unique ID chosen by you, which is used as the file name when the asset is copied into the `/public` directory.
 This ID is also used to reference the asset in Blade views.
-While the ID is unique, if you are registering assets for a plugin, then you do not need to worry about IDs clashing with other plugins, since the asset will be copied into a directory named after your plugin.
+While the ID is unique, if you are registering assets for a plugin then you do not need to worry about IDs clashing with other plugins, since the asset will be copied into a directory named after your plugin.

 The `FilamentAsset` facade should be used in the `boot()` method of a service provider.
 It can be used inside an application service provider such as `AppServiceProvider`, or inside a plugin service provider.